Kingdom Hearts Coded: Story

-Jiminy Cricket organizes his journals chronicling Sora's journeys when he discovers a line he does not remember writing: "We must return to free them from their torment" (rewritten as "Their hurting will be mended when you return to end it" in Re:coded).
-King Mickey digitizes the contents of the journal to investigate this message, only to find the datascape has been corrupted with bugs, which take the form of red-and-black blocks and Heartless.
+Jiminy Cricket organizes his journals chronicling Sora's journeys when he discovers a line he does not remember writing: "We must return to free them from their torment."
+King Mickey Mouse digitizes the contents of the journal to investigate the message, only to find the datascape has been corrupted with Heartless as well as bugs which take the form of red-and-black blocks.
 Mickey creates a virtual Sora named "Data-Sora" to guide him through the datascape's multiple worlds and debug the journal by destroying the blocks and digitized Heartless that appear.

-While this happens, Mickey, Donald, Goofy, and Jiminy are imported into the datascape by an avatar of the journal's uncorrupted data, which takes the form of a virtual Riku, to better assist Sora in debugging the journal.
+While this happens, Mickey, Donald Duck, Goofy, and Jiminy are imported into the datascape by an avatar of the journal's uncorrupted data, which takes the form of a virtual Riku, to assist Sora in debugging the journal.
 They discover that Pete and Maleficent have also entered the datascape to use it in their latest attempt at world domination.
-After Sora has made significant headway into his mission, Maleficent destroys his Keyblade and kidnaps Riku, but he continues through the datascape with the help of Donald and Goofy until he regains the ability to conjure the Keyblade.
+After Sora makes significant headway into his mission, Maleficent destroys his Keyblade and kidnaps Riku, but he continues through the datascape with the help of Donald and Goofy until he regains the ability to conjure the Keyblade.

 Atop Hollow Bastion, Pete infects Riku's code with bugs and forces him to fight Sora, endangering the datascape.
-Seeing no alternative, Sora chooses to debug Riku from inside, which will cause everything in the datascape to reset, including his own memories.
+Seeing no alternative, Sora chooses to debug Riku from inside, which would cause everything in the datascape to reset, including his own memories.
 The debugging process also activates the bug responsible for the data's corruption, which takes the form of Sora's Heartless.
 Sora destroys the bug while Mickey and the others are returned to their world by Riku before the reset occurs.